artlu99/private-frame-artlu-xyz/README.md

 Commit to Github, create a new project in Vercel and link it to the repo, click and deploy.

 After first  deployment, you must connect a Vercel `Edge Config Store` database to this project and re-deploy.
 Easiest way is via the Dashboard, and it can also be done via the CLI.
+Read up about the `vercel link` and `vercel env pull .env.development.local` commands.

 Sample format: